margaretkonkol/ed/_texts/brooks-satin.md

+---
+layout: poem
+title:
+source:
+author:
+---

-The Sundays of Satin-Legs Smith
+- The Sundays of Satin-Legs Smith
-BY GWENDOLYN BROOKS
+- BY GWENDOLYN BROOKS
-Inamoratas, with an approbation,
+- Inamoratas, with an approbation,
-Bestowed his title.
+- Bestowed his title.
 Blessed his inclination.

 He wakes, unwinds, elaborately: a cat
 Tawny, reluctant, royal.
 He is fat